ocaml-multicore/domain-local-await/README.md

             Atomic.modify ready (List.cons thunk);
             if Atomic.get needs_wakeup &&
                Atomic.compare_and_set needs_wakeup true false then
-              let n = Unix.write pipe_out (Bytes.create 1) 0 1 in
+              (* The scheduler is potentially waiting on select, so we need to perform a wakeup. *) let n = Unix.write pipe_out (Bytes.create 1) 0 1 in
               assert (n = 1)
           | _ -> () in